-Gulf Stream was once a well-respected travel trailer that gave top attention to design and quality.
+Gulf Stream was once a well-respected travel trailer focused on design and quality.
 But recently, customers have noticed a decrease in the company’s formerly robust standards, which has sparked concern among them.

 Gulf Stream’s profit margins are growing at the expense of customer satisfaction.
 This is due to the use of low-cost components in crucial appliances that make an RV an RV.

-According to numerous customer complaints, it appears that the fridge and heating equipment don’t work as often as they should, i.e., all the time.
+According to numerous customer complaints, the fridge and heating equipment don’t work as often as they should, i.e., all the time.
 This could potentially leave you freezing in all the places except where you actually want it for the rest of your journey.

 See Related: Best Travel Totes

-While some stories about the manufacturer salvaging scrap for trailer construction are apocryphal, some other quality concerns are quite genuine.
+Unfortunately, the Hurricane brand of travel trailers lives up to its name: mayhem and devastation for the owner and just about anyone nearby.
+While some stories about the manufacturer salvaging scrap for trailer construction are fictitious, other quality concerns are genuine.

-The travel trailers Hurricane have slews of issues, worst of all being poor parking brakes.
+Hurricane travel trailers have many issues, the worst being poor parking brakes.
 This is a critical component of any recreational vehicle – scratch that; any vehicles, period!

-This poses perhaps the biggest danger to safety for obvious reasons.
-If potentially rolling into a lake in the middle of the night or crashing into a playground full of children wasn’t bad enough, the travel trailers have been known for poor craftsmanship too – which makes sense if they’re made out of scrap.
+This poses perhaps the most significant danger to safety for obvious reasons.
+If potentially rolling into a lake in the middle of the night or crashing into a playground full of children wasn’t bad enough, the travel trailers have been known for poor craftsmanship, too – which makes sense if they’re made of scrap.
 It’s okay; I said if.

 True to the name, the brand has taken the world of travel trailers by storm – for the worst travel trailer.
-For unforgivable build quality and brakes that could literally kill people, it is the worst brand of all.
+It is the worst brand for unforgivable build quality and brakes that could kill people.

 See Related: Best Travel Backpacks